-The use of derivatives or other hedging arrangements for unvested securities of the Company or vested securities of the Company which are subject to escrow arrangements is prohibited.
+In accordance with the Securities Trading Policy, the use of derivatives or other hedging arrangements for unvested securities of the Company or vested securities of the Company which are subject to escrow arrangements is prohibited.
 Where a Director or other senior executive uses derivatives or other hedging arrangements over vested securities of the Company, this will be disclosed.